FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-22.md

 Are you curious about the existing applications, clients, protocol implementations, capitals, accelerators, etc in the Filecoin ecosystem?
 If yes, check out the new [**Filecoin Ecosystem Grid**](https://github.com/filecoin-project/community/discussions/194#discussioncomment-995694) to find all collaborators!
 If you know of any other projects and parties building in the Filecoin ecosystem that are not included in the grid yet, leave a comment in the [**Filecoin Ecosystem Collective**](https://github.com/filecoin-project/community/discussions/195).

-### Looking to attend events hosted by the Filecoin community?
+### Looking to attend events hosted by the Filecoin community

 To keep track of events (meetups, hackathons, etc.) hosted by the Filecoin community and/or Protocol Labs, add this [**Google Calendar**](https://calendar.google.com/calendar/b/6?cid=ZmlsZWNvaW4ub3JnX2o3bW1ldjI0ZzgwcmVsbzU2cHFtMWVsMWUwQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20) to your calendar.